Examples

 The Kim and Nelson monthly data for 1948m01 to 1991m04 are included the workfile “kimnelson_tvp.WF1”.
 Note that these data correspond to, but differ slightly from the data used in Filardo (1994).

-We open the switching regression dialog and fill out the Specification tab with the switching mean AR(4) spec and the switching probability specification:
+We open the switching regression dialog and fill out the tab with the switching mean AR(4) spec and the switching probability specification:

-Note that use have used the lag of the leading indicator variable as our probability regressor so that the period data for the regressor corresponds to the values influencing the transitions for to .
+Note that use have used the lag of the leading indicator variable as our probability regressor so that the period

-We leave the remaining settings at their defaults and click on OK to estimate the equation.
+We leave the remaining settings at their defaults and click on to estimate the equation.
 Following estimation, EViews displays the results:

 The results are broadly similar to, but differ slightly from those reported by Filardo.
 The coefficients on the intercept in the mean equation both differ from zero with opposite (statistically significant) signs.
 As to the transition matrix parameters, we see that increases in the log growth rate are associated with higher probabilities of being in the high production growth regime, lowering the transition probability out of regime 1 and increasing the transition probability from regime 2 into regime 1.